Facts About Jewish Settlements in the West Bank

 The “Hilltop Youth” represents the core of a Jewish extremist movement in the West Bank.
 This term refers to a group of young Israeli settlers who occupy hilltops in violation of Israeli law to establish new settlements.
 Over the years, they have been known for committing so-called “price tag” attacks, targeting Palestinians or Israelis they perceive as obstacles to their settlement movement.
 These actions include vandalism and arson, resulting in significant harm to Palestinian communities.

 The United States and others have criticized both the violence of settlers and the Israeli reaction.
-In response, the U.S. Treasury has imposed sanctions by designating certain individuals as “specially designated nationals,” leading to asset freezes and prohibitions on financial dealings with them.
+In response, the U.S. Treasury has imposed sanctions by designating specific individuals as “specially designated nationals,” resulting in asset freezes and prohibitions on financial transactions with them.
 Travel and visa bans have also been enforced against those targeted by these sanctions.

 Many of Israel’s critics were lobbying the administration to impose additional sanctions on settlers before Biden left office.
 Toward that end, the Treasury Department announced on November 18, 2024, sanctions against Amana - the Settlement Movement of Gush Emunim Central Cooperative Association Ltd - and its subsidiary Binyanei Bar Amana Ltd., which it said were “involved with U.S.-sanctioned individuals and outposts that perpetrate violence in the West Bank.”